hansreier/techreier/eDrops/src/main/resources/static/markdown/about/hosting.md

 ### Final words

-Http, SSH and Docker setup I had done in August.
-So I could reach my web site unsecured from Internet.
+Http, SSH and Docker setup I had done in August 2023.
+So I could reach my website unsecured from Internet.
 I used a lot of hours during Christmas 2023 to set everything up correctly including domain resolution and SSL.
 It was not that easy, but was helped with guides, AI assistance, Cyberpanel forum and customer service.
-It is noted that the technical knowlegde of my selected VPS solution including Docker was not very deep at customer service.
+It is noted that the technical knowledge of my selected VPS solution including Docker was not very deep at customer service.
 I guess that they are more used to serving shared web hosting.
 But they answered quickly and politely.

 The process was actually not more time-consuming compared with what I did 15 years ago, with Tomcat installed directly